Attila Hildmann: TV chef turned COVID rabble-rouser | DW | 31.03.2021

 From a safe distance, he's continuing to target Germany with his rabid campaign of vitriolic hate messages.
 Sometimes, one an hour.
 Sometimes, one a minute.

-Since he fled from Germany to Turkey last week, Attila Hildmann has posted around 500 messages on his own channel on the online messaging app Telegram.
-Text messages, audio messages, videos, and photos.
-Including photos that show him in a martial pose.
+Since he fled from Germany to Turkey last week, Attila Hildmann has posted around 500 times on his own channel on the online messaging app Telegram.
+The postings consist of text messages, audio messages, videos and photos, including ones that show him in a martial pose.
 He repeatedly calls on his nearly 120,000 followers to use violence against the German state and "topple the regime from power."

-But it is above the Jews who are the target of his hatred.
+But it is, above all, the Jews who are the target of his hatred.
 He dismisses them as "inferior human beings" and "scum."

 In May 2020 Hildmann was one of the prominent participants of demonstration against anti-coronavirus measures in Berlin

-39 year-old Attila Hildmann was born in Berlin.
-His Turkish parents gave him up for adoption when he was a baby and he grew up with German adoptive parents.
-His foster father died when he was 19 with Hildmann convinced that excessive meat consumption was to blame.
-As a result, he became a vegan, began to do a huge amount of exercise, and — so he claims — shed 30 kilos.
+Attila Hildmann, 39, was born in Berlin.
+His Turkish parents gave him up for adoption when he was a baby, and he grew up with German adoptive parents.
+His foster father died when he was 19, with Hildmann convinced that excessive meat consumption was to blame.
+As a result, he became a vegan, began to do a huge amount of exercise and — so he claims — shed 30 kilos (66 pounds).

 Attila Hildmann started a career as a vegan chef in 2009